PeterCamilleri/CX16/quirks/negative.md

     (3)    -X = (~X) + 1

-Where ~X is a bit flipped version of X. I didn't know why this worked, I just had grit my teeth and memorize it.
+Where ~X is a bit flipped version of X. I didn't know why this worked, I just had gritted my teeth and memorized it.
 Did I ever mention that I hate memorizing stuff I don't understand?

 More recently text books have been using a different approach.
 They've been using the binary digit (bit) weighting of each position to show the difference